sr-murthy/continuedfractions/docs/sources/exploring-continued-fractions.rst

    >>> cf.order
    3

-All :py:class:`~continuedfractions.continuedfraction.ContinuedFraction` instances will have a finite sequence of elements and thus a finite order, even if mathematically the numbers they represent may be irrational.
+All :py:class:`~continuedfractions.continuedfraction.ContinuedFraction` instances will have a finite sequence of elements and thus a finite order.
 The integers represent the special case of zero-order continued fractions.

 .. code:: python